-are unknown, TCP connections could collect congestion control information and apply it to limit data flow when restarting transmission after the connection goes idle.
+A preferable intermediate approach would be to keep the window open but to pace outgoing packets, limiting the rate of packet introduction to avoid burstiness.
+Upon receipt of the first ACK of a rate-based packet we would resume TCP's normal ACK-clocked flow-control.
+Although rate-based flow-control is difficult to use for new TCP connections because network conditions are unknown, TCP connections could collect congestion control information and apply it to limit data flow when restarting transmission after the connection goes idle.
 The TCP implementation might estimate packet rate by counting packets sent in a given packet's round trip.
 If n packets were sent in time t, packets after an idle connection would be sent out one every n/t seconds.

 A rate-based algorithm for mid-stream re-starts provides a good balance between the desires for good HTTP performance and steady packet traffic.
 Solutions like this one can be deployed incrementally since for HTTP traffic only the server's TCP implementation need change.
-An open issue is how difficult it would be to add this algorithm to existing TCP implementations.
-We plan to explore this issue in future work, possibly using TCP-Vegas mechanisms to measure transfer rate [2] and adding a new rate-based alternative to slow-start.
+We have implemented this approach using TCP-Vegas mechanisms [2] to measure the transfer rate and are currently examining its performance through experiment and simulation.

 Finally, the question of how to initialize or reset TCP status information over time and space arises not only when a connection goes idle, but also when initiating new connections in parallel or serial.
-For a more detailed discussion of the alternatives, see [14].
+For a more detailed discussion of the alternatives, see [19].